 Well, the use of stools extends beyond just sitting while preparing the groceries.

-Adding stools to the kitchen island allows you to conveniently convert it into your dining area in case you want to dine in the kitchen.
-Also, with a good island, you can use that space to do some extra work like writing the shopping list and planning your kitchen budget.
+Adding stools to the kitchen island allows you to conveniently convert it into a dining area if you want to dine in the kitchen.
+Also, with a good island, you can use that space to do extra work, like writing the shopping list and planning your kitchen budget.

-You can add pendant lighting at the top to ensure you also get enough light as you work on the surface.
+You can add pendant lighting at the top to ensure you get enough light while working on the surface.

 17. Revamp Old Pieces

 A new kitchen island can be pretty expensive.
-However, if you intend to spend significantly less installing your island, then looking into old pieces might save you the dime.
+However, if you intend to spend significantly less on installation, looking into old pieces might save you money.

-Instead of a new, expensive installation, you can go thrift shopping for a used centerpiece that hasn’t received a heavy kitchen beating.
+Instead of a new, expensive installation, you can shop thrift for a used centerpiece without a heavy kitchen beating.
 All you have to do next is add a bit of paint and finishing to get your centerpiece done.

 But there’s another option.

-If you are going for a rustic kitchen, totally revamping an old kitchen island might not be necessary.
-You can brush it up a little, and have the white walls, lighting, exposed tableware on floating shelves, and new hardware make the island stand out and look brand new.
+If you are going for a rustic kitchen, revamping an old kitchen island might not be necessary.
+You can brush it up a little and have the white walls, lighting, exposed tableware on floating shelves, and new hardware make the island stand out and look brand new.

 18. Go for a Bistro Table

-If thrift shopping doesn’t sound ideal, this is another way to get a practical kitchen island for a price suitable to your budget.
+If thrift shopping doesn’t sound ideal, this is another way to get a practical kitchen island at a price that is suitable for your budget.
 All you need to buy is a bistro table.

 A bistro table serves as a nice addition to your kitchen.
 It’s also a functional one.

 Ideally, the bistro or work table should have a slim rectangular silhouette that ensures it consumes as little space as possible.
-It should also have a shelf at the bottom that will serve as the kitchen island and storage space.
+It should also have a shelf at the bottom serving as the kitchen island and storage space.

 But is this a practical design only if you’re working on a budget?